Ankara Metro

 The Ankara Metro (Ankara Metrosu) is the rapid transit system serving Ankara, the capital of Turkey.
-At present, Ankara's rapid transit system consists of two metro lines – the Batıkent Metrosu (M1) and the new Keçiören Metrosu (M4) line opened in 2017, along with the light rail Ankaray line.
-The Ankaray, the M1 and M4 lines, together transported 104.1 million passengers in 2014.
-That corresponds to a ridership of approximately 289,155 per day.
+At present, Ankara's rapid transit system consists of three metro lines – the Ankaray (A1), the M1 - M2 - M3 and the M4.
+The Ankaray, M1, M2, M3 and M4 lines transported 172.1 million passengers in 2024.
+That corresponds to a ridership of approximately 470,185 per day.

-In February 2019 all the lines that used to run M1, M2 and M3 were merged to create one line, M1.

-The Kızılay to Atatürk Cultural Center link of M4 is not yet opened and remains under construction.
-Also, an additional line (approx. 25 km long) between Kuyubaşı and Esenboğa International Airport is in the planning stages and would make up the next phase of expansion of the metro.
+In July 2018, the lines M1 and M3 were merged into a single line.
+Subsequently, in February 2019, the line M2 was also integrated into that service.
+This merger provides uninterrupted service between Koru and OSB-Törekent.